-**This post contains affiliate links.
+**This post may contain affiliate links.
 That just means that if you purchase products using my links, I will receive a small commission at no extra cost to you**

 Always prep your nails to get the most out of your manicure.
 If you're not familiar with nail prep, click here for a tutorial.

 There's different views on whether or not to shake your polish bottle.
 Some people say to roll it between your fingers to avoid bubbles.
 I shake my polish and I've never had any problems.
 Whether you shake or roll, mix your polish well before applying.